Zulaekhah/To-Do-App/README.md

 A lightweight shopping list app that helps you add and remove items easily.
 Stay organized and never forget what to buy again!

-(Add a screenshot or GIF here if possible)

 ✨ Features

 ✅ Add items to your shopping list